gplms/gplms/docs/README.md

-> Going to be added soon
+> Gonna be added soon